Eliezer and Rebecca (Poussin, Fitzwilliam)

-Eliezer and Rebecca is a painting by Nicolas Poussin, dated to 1660–1665 by Denis Mahon and now in the Fitzwilliam Museum in Cambridge.
+Eliezer and Rebecca is a painting by Nicolas Poussin, dated to 1660–1665 by Denis Mahon.
+It is in the Fitzwilliam Museum in Cambridge.

 History

+The painting shows the biblical figure Rebecca quenching Eliezer's thirst.

 Produced for Carlo Antonio dal Pozzo, a close friend of Poussin, its first sale record was in London in 1795.
-It was finally sold to art historian (and Cambridge spy) Anthony Blunt in 1933 and bought from his estate by its present owner in 1984.
-It shows Rebecca quenching Eliezer's thirst.
+It was sold to art historian (and Cambridge spy) Anthony Blunt in 1933 and bought from his estate in 1984 by its present owner, the Fitzwilliam Museum.
+Victor Rothschild gave Blunt £100 to purchase the painting.
+The painting was sold by Blunt's executors for £100,000 (totalling £192,500 with tax remission).